 Blessed with Suck: Have the wrong kind of ambient magic with no teacher to help and this is the result.
 Those with magic is tied to natural forces, like Tris's weather magic, usually die from their own powers if they can't find a teacher.

-Can't Get Away with Nuthin' : From a young age, the four Circle members are all basically decent people with a strong set of morals - even former street-thief Briar has an enormous sense of honour and fair play.
+Can't Get Away with Nuthin' : From a young age, the four Circle members are all basically decent people with a strong set of morals; even former street-thief Briar has an enormous sense of honor and fair play.
 Yet let them give into the temptation to vent, grumble or put off unpleasant business every once in a blue moon and the nearest authority figure will jump down their throat.
 This makes sense when the stakes are high, or their magic threatens to break out, but not so much when a tired child is fed up of having so much pressure on them that their temper snaps for five seconds.

 Covers Always Lie: Despite Tris being frequently described as overweight, none of the book covers that feature her reflect this.
 At most, she just has baggy clothes.